pdjr-module-libraries/FunctionMapper/README.md

 ## class FunctionMapper

-Class providing a mapping between integer function codes and associated functions which support the requirements of ModuleInterfaceHandler.
+Class providing a mapping between integer function codes and associated functions which support the requirements of \fCModuleInterfaceHandler.

 ---

 ```c++
 FunctionMapper (FunctionMap * functionMapArray, unsigned int size = 0)
 ```
-Construct a new FunctionHandler object.
+Construct a new FunctionMapper object.
 Zero or more FunctionMap definitions can be added to the new FunctionHandler by passing a statically allocated array of FunctionMaps to the constructor.

 .nf
 FunctionMap myFunctionMap[] = {
   { 0, [](unsigned char functionCode, unsigned char value)->bool{ return((value % 2) == 0); } },